Monica Rambeau

 Monica Rambeau is a superhero appearing in American comic books published by Marvel Comics.
 Created by writer Roger Stern and artist John Romita Jr., the character first appeared in The Amazing Spider-Man Annual #16 (October 1982).
 Monica Rambeau gained her superpowers after being bombarded by extra-dimensional energy produced by an energy disruptor weapon.
 She later joined and eventually became leader of the Avengers for a time.
 She was also a member of Nextwave and the latest Ultimates team.
 The character has also been known as Captain Marvel, Photon, Pulsar, and Spectrum at various points in her history.

-Monica Rambeau appears in the Marvel Cinematic Universe films Captain Marvel (2019) and The Marvels (2023) as well as the television miniseries WandaVision (2021), portrayed by Akira Akbar as a child and Teyonah Parris as an adult.
+Monica Rambeau appears in the Marvel Cinematic Universe films Captain Marvel (2019) and The Marvels (2023) as well as the television miniseries WandaVision (2021), portrayed by Teyonah Parris as an adult and by Akira Akbar as a child.

 Development

 Concept and creation

 Talking about the visual features of the character, John Romita Jr. noted that, originally, the character was intended to look like actress Pam Grier, but her appearance was changed before publication:

 I just took some reference on Pam Grier, because I always loved her, and at the last moment somebody said that, "Well, we need to use this woman, here," because they thought maybe Pam Grier wasn't as good-looking as the model they found.
 It was fine, because by the time she got done by other artists, it ended up looking like the generic black character, anyway.